brianac02/SNHU-CS350/README.md

 Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?

     All of the helper functions, variables, and supplementary classes for this project were provided.
 The code that was ultimately up to me to create was the actual deep Q-learning algorithm for the neural network.
+Doing so entailed implementing a training loop which learned to navigate a maze through interaction with the environment.
+In each epoch, the agent begins by selecting a random, valid position and selects an action utilizing an epsilson-greedy approach which balances exploration and exploitation.
+Experiences from each step are then stored in a replay buffer and sampled to train the network used to approximate the Q-function.
+A target network is used to stabilize the training, and metrics are gathered to evaluate the overall performance of the algorithm.

 Connect your learning from throughout this course to the larger field of computer science:
   What do computer scientists do and why does it matter?